digital-chemistry-laboratory/libdlfind/README.md

 ## Background

 libdlfind adds a C-compatible API to the original DL-FIND Fortran code.
-It uses the original code from DL-FIND (downloaded November 2021) in unmodified form and adds three files.
+It uses the original DL-FIND code from Py-ChemShell (v21.0.1) in unmodified form and adds three files:

 - api.f90: C-interoperable interface functions
 - mod_api.f90: Abstract interfaces callback functions from C